jgneff/openjdk/README.md

 Snapped openjdk_16+36_amd64.snap
 ```

-When the build completes, you'll find the Snap package in the project's root directory, along with the log file if you ran the build remotely.
+When the build completes, you'll find the Snap package in the project's root directory, along with the build log file if you ran the build remotely.

 ## License and Trademarks